TamasKn/web-scraper/README.md

 only the user related data stored globally so Redux would have been an overkill.

 Server port: if the server running somewhere else than localhost:500, you can change in `src/utils/helper`.

+The Mongoose deprecation warning in the console is a known issue, by the official response it can be safely ignored.
+They recommend to use mongoose version 5.11.15, which is already set in the package.json, however at new install it can appear again, just install the mentioned version to clear up console.

+- 'npm install mongoose@5.11.15'